wilsonliaows/docs/developing-connectors/google-sheets.md

 However, if I were to further edit Xander's date registered value (in row 5), then the recipe will process row 5 again as a trigger event, and provide me with the latest data.

 ![edited sheet](/assets/images/google-sheets/edited-sheet.jpg)
-*Edit sheet.
+*Edited sheet.
 Cells in row 3 and 5 (highlighted) have been updated with new values*

+Row 5 will be picked up as a trigger event, as seen in the recipe.
+Let's click on the job line to examine the job details.

 ![date sheet](/assets/images/google-sheets/date-sheet.jpg)
 *Only row 5 will be picked up as "Date registered"- the only column we are monitoring changes for*